 <Scroll to P179L1>

 The second phase of the Passive TB Ranging measurement sequence, after the Passive TB Ranging Polling phase, is called the Passive TB Ranging measurement sounding phase.
-The Passive TB Ranging measurement sounding phase is composed of one or more Passive TB Measurement Exchange subvariant Ranging Trigger frame and HE Ranging NDP exchanges, a Ranging NDP Announcement frame, and an HE Ranging NDP transmission; see Figure 11-37v (Passive TB Ranging Polling, Measurement Sounding, and Measurement Reporting phases).
+The Passive TB Ranging measurement sounding phase may include of one or more Passive Sounding subvariant Ranging Trigger frame and HE Ranging NDP exchanges, a Ranging NDP Announcement frame, and an HE Ranging NDP transmission; see Figure 11-37v (Passive TB Ranging Polling, Measurement Sounding, and Measurement Reporting phases). (#5075)

 <Scroll to P179L13>

-In Passive TB Ranging, the Trigger frame that the RSTA send is of variant Ranging and subvariant Passive TB Measurement Exchange.
-The Trigger frame here only allocates uplink resources to a single STA.
+In Passive TB Ranging, for each ISTA, the RSTA shall transmit a Passive Sounding subvariant Ranging Trigger frame, which includes a single User Info field. (#5076, #5242)

 References: